You’ve probably heard that apple cider vinegar (ACV) offers numerous health benefits.

 What is Apple Cider Vinegar (ACV)?

-Apple cider vinegar or cider vinegar is vinegar made by crushing apples, extracting the liquid, and then going through a 2-step fermentation process – first, to make alcoholic cider and second, to make it vinegar.
+Apple cider vinegar is made by crushing apples, extracting the liquid, and fermenting it in two steps.

-Simply put, apple cider vinegar is fermented apple juice.
-It is commonly used in marinades, salad dressings, food preservatives, chutneys, and vinaigrette.
+Simply put, ACV is fermented apple juice.
+It has long been a popular ingredient in culinary dishes such as marinades, salad dressings, food preservatives, chutneys, and vinaigrettes.

 Health Benefits of Drinking Apple Cider Vinegar